phansch/philhansch.net/_posts/2017-10-18-haproxy-letsencrypt-certbot.md

 ---
-layout: post
+layout: "post"
-title: Setting up SSL Certificates for HAProxy with certbot
+title: "Setting up SSL Certificates for HAProxy with certbot"
-excerpt: Let's Encrypt gives you SSL certificates for free and it's easily automated with certbot.
+excerpt: "Let's Encrypt gives you SSL certificates for free and it's easily automated with certbot."
 aliases: ["2017/10/18/haproxy-letsencrypt-certbot/"]
 ---